Customer Liquidity Provision: Implications for Corporate Bond Transaction Costs

 45 Pages Posted: 8 Oct 2016 Last revised: 14 Jun 2022

-The convention in calculating trading costs in corporate bond markets is to estimate bid-ask spreads that non-dealers (customers) pay dealers, implicitly assuming that dealers always provide liquidity to customers.
-We show that, contrary to this assumption, customers increasingly provide liquidity particularly after the new banking regulations were adopted following the 2008 financial crisis and, thus, conventional bid-ask spread measures underestimate the cost of dealers' liquidity provision to customers.
-A substantial portion of liquidity provision has moved from the dealer sector to the non-dealer sector, consistent with decreased dealer risk capacity due to the stricter banking regulations.
-Among large trades wherein customers demand liquidity from dealers who use their inventory capacity, customers pay 40 to 80 percent higher spreads than before the crisis.
-Our results can help explain the puzzling finding in the literature that average bid-ask spread estimates remain low despite the decrease in dealers' risk capacity.
+The convention in calculating corporate bond trading costs is to estimate bid-ask spreads that customers pay, implicitly assuming that dealers always provide liquidity to customers.
+We show that, contrary to this assumption, customers increasingly provide liquidity after the post-2008 banking regulations were adopted and, thus, conventional bid-ask spread measures underestimate the cost of dealers' liquidity provision to customers.
+Among large trades wherein dealers use inventory capacity, customers pay 35 to 60 percent wider spreads than before the crisis.
+Our results help explain the puzzling finding in the literature that transaction costs remain low despite the decrease in dealers' risk capacity.

 JEL Classification: G10, G21, G28

 Suggested Citation: Suggested Citation